-These courses involve original research in the biological sciences under the supervision of a faculty member approved by the department.
-Completion requires a research proposal, scientific report and oral presentation of the results in a University-wide symposium.
+[Meets the Core Curriculum Writing Practice Requirement] These courses involve original research in the biological sciences under the supervision of a faculty member approved by the department.
+Completion requires a research proposal, scientific report and oral presentation of the results in a symposium, such as the Spring NU Science Colloquium or a national conference.
 No more than four credits may be taken in any semester and senior standing is required.

-Prerequisite: faculty member permission.
+Prerequisite: Faculty member permission.